Update: I have since moved back to WordPress. You can read more about that in my article Back on WordPress.

 Pelican wins this one.

 I have had trouble making Markdown work with the process I have when writing.
 When I write something that others are supposed to read my process is as follows.

 - Write the text in a text editor with a good spell and grammar checker.

 - Use text to speech to read the text aloud.
 I catch a lot of errors this way.

 The reason I have used MS Word is that it has a good spell checker and text to speech is build in.
 Sadly Windows do not have the ability to just select some text and have it spoken to you with the press of a hotkey like OSX.
 This would make just about any markdown editor with a spell checker and a preview work for me.
 However, by changing the workflow a bit to write all the text first and use Naturasoft’s Natural Reader Free to do the text to speech and then add all the special Markdown syntax for links, images etc afterwords.
 Hmm while writing this it occurs to me that I could just use Pandoc to convert the markdown to a doc file and do the text to speech in ether Natural Reader Free or MS Word.

 The writing is not as streamlined as just using MS Word.
 However, the post-writing process (the posting of the post to the blog) is a lot easier with Pelican that with WordPress so I guess that is equally easy or difficult.

 This one is a tie.

-Adding it all together it is clear that Pelican a better choice for me.
+Adding it all together, Pelican a better choice for me at this time.
 Above I have focused on security, speed, and workflow.
 There is another point in Pelicans favor and that is that Pelican uses Jinja2 for templates.
 Because I already know Jinja2 it easy for me to make the blog look precisely as I want it to and not have to settle and just live with what is there or pay big bucks for the theme I want.

 That is why I will continue to use Pelican for my blog for the time being.